Arts For All Network Programme 2026

 The Arts For All Network has an exciting programme of online and in person presentations, hui and meetups for 2026, to keep members connected, share accessibility goals and mahi, and work together to remove barriers to the arts.

-The entire programme is free to Arts For All Network members.
+The programme is available to Arts For All Network members at no cost.

 Online hui programme

-We have 10 online sessions, one each month February-November, to keep members from across Aotearoa connected with each other and provide a space for learning, connection and sharing.
+We have 10 online sessions, one each month February–November, to keep members from across Aotearoa connected and provide a space for learning, connection and sharing.

 Three types of online hui: